avyan-k/MAIS-202-F2023-ASL-Processing/README.md

 | Neurons per Layers      | Number of neurons per dense layers                       | 1024                                                |
 | Dropout                 | Number of neurons we leave out per dense layers          | 0.5                                                 |

+# Testing out

+1. First follow the steps in load dataset

+2. Run the `capture_input.py` under the src folder

+3. Test it out and follow the steps in the terminal!